 Proposal 2 - Reverse Stock Split.
 The affirmative vote of the majority of the votes cast at the annual meeting is required for the approval of the reverse stock split.
-Abstentions are not considered votes cast and will have no effect on the vote for this proposal.
+Abstentions and broker non-votes are not considered votes cast and will have no effect on the vote for this proposal.

 Proposal 3 - Advisory Approval of the Compensation of Named Executive Officers.
-The affirmative vote of holders of a majority of shares entitled to vote and present at the annual meeting, virtually via the internet or by proxy, is required for advisory approval of the compensation of our named executive officers as disclosed in this proxy statement.
+The affirmative vote of holders of a majority of shares present in person, by remote communication, if applicable, or represented by proxy at the annual meeting and entitled to vote thereon, is required for advisory approval of the compensation of our named executive officers as disclosed in this proxy statement.
 Broker non-votes will have no effect on the outcome of this proposal, and abstentions will have the same effect as a vote against the matter.